tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 [Line 38](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/contracts/WeatherInsurance.sol#L38) Events are a way for Solidity to broadcast changes to the exterior.
 This event in particular will be useful later when interacting with the web app.

-[Lines 40-46](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/contracts/WeatherInsurance.sol#L40-L46) Our contract receives money on creation, so its `payable`.
+[Lines 40-46](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/contracts/WeatherInsurance.sol#L40-L46) Our contract receives money on creation, so it is `payable`.
 Settlements are greater than premiums, so it's a good idea to deploy contract with some reasonable amount of money to start with.

-[Lines 49-71](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/contracts/WeatherInsurance.sol#L49-L71) `createInsurance()` is mostly for testing purposes, when we don't need to actually add a new insurance.
+[Lines 49-71](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/contracts/WeatherInsurance.sol#L49-L71) `createInsurance()` is mostly for testing purposes, to get an `Insurance` object without adding it on-chain.

 [Lines 73-98](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/contracts/WeatherInsurance.sol#L73-L98) `buyInsurance()` is called by our clients.
 It receives ETH sent by them and uses their address to create a new `Insurance` and add it on-chain.
 Notice that it will revert if the ETH sent is below minimum or if there's an active policy owned by this address.